Chart Color Schemes

 Chambers Flat has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 23 projects that may impact this region.
-Notable ones are Sequana Estate, Chambers Flat Wastewater Treatment Plant, Chambers Reserve developed by AVID, and Riverleigh.
-The following details the most relevant projects.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 23 projects likely impacting the area.
+Notable ones are Sequana Estate, Chambers Flat Wastewater Treatment Plant, Chambers Reserve by AVID, and Riverleigh.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.